isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 According to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__,
 servers should send values for T1 and T2 that are 50% and 87.5% of the lease lifetime, respectively.
-By default, kea-dhcp4 does not send either value.
-It can be configured to send values that are specified explicitly or that are calculated as percentages of the lease time.
+By default, ``kea-dhcp4`` does not send either value; it can be configured to send values that are either specified explicitly or that are calculated as percentages of the lease time.
 The server's behavior is governed by a combination of configuration parameters, two of which have already been mentioned.